 This Plan of Management is a generic plan which covers numerous sites which are categorised as Sportsground.
-Refer to Appendix A for a full list of sportsgrounds covered in this generic plan.
-Appendix B sets out land details for Crown land included in this Plan of Management.
-Maps showing the land which is categorised as Sportsground in this plan are in Appendix C.
+Refer to Appendix A for a full list of sportsgrounds, parks, general community use and natural areas covered in the City of Ryde suite of generic plans.
+Appendix B sets out the maps showing the land which is categorised as Sportsground in this plan.